Yes. Racial bias, whether explicit or implicit, can influence society's various aspects, including the legal…

 Sunglasses aren’t inherently an unsafe accessory to wear while driving.
 They can be beneficial by helping you see the road without straining your eyes.
 However, you should never wear your sunglasses once the sun has set or if the lighting is poor.
 In addition, sunglasses can cause injuries in the event of a car crash.
 Whether you’re wearing them normally or resting them on the top of your head, sunglasses have the potential to cause cuts to the head, face, eyes, and neck.
 Unless you need sunglasses to help you see while driving, it’s best not to wear them in the car.

-At The Carlson Law Firm, we understand that being injured in car crash is a stressful time for many people.
+At The Carlson Law Firm, we understand that being injured in a car crash is a stressful time for many people.
 However, you don’t have to go through it alone.
 Our caring and compassionate legal teams are here to help you get the compensation you deserve.
 We care, and we can help.